satishvis/soudot/README.md

 Installs and configures my base system.
 The available `vars/custom.yml` overrides are:

-- `base_repositories`: Defaults to the repositories for Debian Testing.
+- `base_repositories`: Defaults to the repositories for Focal.
-- `base_dependencies`: Defaults to the base dependencies for my laptop.
+- `base_dependencies`: Defaults to some default base dependencies.

 ## Git Role